 Paying tax on dividends

 Because dividend payments are a form of income, you must report them as taxable income when you complete your tax return.
-In Ireland, tax on dividends is called dividend withholding tax (DWT).
-There are some who may be exempt from this tax such as a non-resident of Ireland.
+In Ireland, the tax on dividends is called dividend withholding tax (DWT), which typically stands at 25%.
+There are some who may be exempt from this tax, such as non-residents of Ireland.

 How does a dividend reinvestment plan work?